-I connected to each of the five available US servers and tested to see if any was compatible with Netflix.
+I connected to each of the five available US servers and all unblocked American Netflix on the first try.

-To use the service on your smartphone, you will need to set it up with a third-party OpenVPN app.
+To use the VPN on your iOS and Android smartphone, you’ll need to set it up with a third-party OpenVPN app.
 It’s not the ideal user experience for beginners, but the provider does offer set-up guides to make installation easier.

 Customer Support – Is It Reliable?

 Celo VPN offers good customer support.
 Responses were fast and generally took less than 5 minutes during service hours.